Henry II of Castile: Biography

 Peter of Castile fled north to Bordeaux, the capital of the English dominions in France, where Edward, the Black Prince held court.
 Edward agreed to help Peter recover his throne.
 Despite the fact that the army suffered so badly from dysentery that it is said that one out of every five Englishmen would not return home, on 3 April 1367 an Anglo-Gascon army, led by Edward and his younger brother, John of Gaunt, 1st Duke of Lancaster, met the Castilian forces (supported by French mercenaries under Bertrand du Guesclin).
 Peter then defeated Henry in the Battle of Nájera, but Henry escaped and returned to France under the protection of Charles V of France.
 King Peter and Prince Edward parted ways over the funding of the expedition, and the Black Prince returned to Bordeaux, having contracted an illness on this expedition that would ail him until his death in 1376.

 They reorganised their army at Peyrepertuse Castle.
 Then, with the help of many Castilian rebels and Bertrand du Guesclin's Frenchmen, they defeated Peter at the Battle of Montiel on 14 March 1369.
 Henry killed "the Cruel King", now a prisoner, with his own hand.
 This definitively won him the Castilian throne and the name of Henry II.

 Before being consolidated in his throne and being able to hand on power to his son John, Henry had to defeat Ferdinand I of Portugal.
 He embarked on the three Ferdinand Wars.
 Ferdinand's main ally in these wars was John of Gaunt, the husband of Peter's daughter Constance.
 Henry was allied with Charles V of France.
 He put the Castilian navy at Charles' disposal and they played a key part in the siege of La Rochelle, and the Battle of La Rochelle where the admiral Ambrosio Boccanegra completely defeated the English side.

 Henry recompensed his allies, but he still had to defend his interests in the kingdom of Castile and León.
 Consequently, he denied the King of Aragon the territories that he had promised him in the difficult times.

 Henry then went to war against Portugal and England in the Hundred Years' War.
-For most of his reign he had to fight off the attempts of John of Gaunt, a son of Edward III of England, to claim the Castilian throne in right of Constance.
+For most of his reign he had to fight off the attempts of John of Gaunt, the son of Edward III of England, to claim the Castilian throne in right of Constance.
 In his domestic policy he started to rebuild the kingdom, sped up the transformation of the royal administration; and held numerous courts.
 He also permanently set up the Lordship of Biscay after the death of his brother Tello.
 In foreign policy, he favoured France over England.

 He died on 29 May 1379 in Santo Domingo de la Calzada.
 His son John I of Castile succeeded him on the throne.